Home > Articles > Properties of Laser: Properties, Characteristics, Types, Uses and Important Facts

 Additionally, controlling these properties advances fields such as Quantum Computing or telecommunications, making lasers more popular worldwide.

-Monochromaticity and Wavelength of Laser Light
+Properties of Laser: Monochromaticity and Wavelength of Laser Light

 Laser light's properties include monochromaticity and wavelength.
 This light is highly monochromatic, meaning it contains only one color or wavelength, allowing for precision in surgeries and manufacturing processes.
 Various types of lasers produce different wavelengths, resulting in unique characteristics and usage.
 To achieve monochromaticity, the atoms must undergo population inversion; this leads to stimulated emission of radiation, giving rise to a single wavelength.
 Notably, the narrow bandwidth gives rise to high spatial coherence, which means parallel rays do not diverge even over long distances.

-High Intensity of Laser Beams
+Properties of Laser: High Intensity of Laser Beams

 Laser beams with high intensity possess unique properties that differentiate them from other light sources.
 These properties comprise coherence, directionality, and monochromaticity.
 Coherence refers to the property of light waves in a laser beam being uniform, resulting in a narrow bandwidth with a consistent wavelength.
 Directionality is about the laser beam's highly focused nature, which permits precision targeting and control.
 Controlled coherence and directionality have brought significant progress in quantum computing and telecommunications.

-What is Semiconductor Laser Technology?
+Properties of Laser: What is Semiconductor Laser Technology?

 Semiconductor laser technology utilizes semiconductors doped with excess and deficit electrons to produce a laser beam when an electric current is applied.
 It has applications in telecommunications, optical storage, and medicine.

-Flashlight Vs Laser: A Comparative Study
+Properties of Laser: Flashlight Vs Laser, Comparative Study

 Flashlights and lasers are two distinct sources of light.
 The table below shows the comparison between flashlight and laser: